-The Augusta University Nursing Anesthesia Program is nationally recognized and ranked among the best graduate programs in the nation.
-The Augusta University program is noted for its cutting-edge approach and is a leader in integrating high-fidelity simulation into its curriculum.
+The Nursing Anesthesia Program is offered as a DNP Degree.
+The program is nationally recognized and ranked among the best graduate programs in the nation.
+The program is noted for its cutting-edge approach and is a leader in integrating high-fidelity simulation into its curriculum.

 We have been accredited by the Council on Accreditation for Nurse Anesthesia Programs since 1995 and have been instrumental in promoting the role of the nurse anesthetist in modern health care.

 Graduates of the program are eligible to take the National Certification Examination required to practice as a nurse anesthetist.